A new perspective on renormalization: the scattering transformation: Relation to the renormalization group

 \section{Relation to the renormalization group}

-Let us stand back, take a look a what has been done and compare it to the conventional approach to renormalization.\citep{maggiore.10} We have defined a transformation that successively averages the physics at different scales, $\{\lambda_1,\dots,\lambda_n\}$.
+Stand back, take a look a what has been done and compare it to the conventional approach to renormalization.\citep{maggiore.10} A transformation has been defined that successively averages the physics at different scales, $\{\lambda_1,\dots,\lambda_n\}$.
 The scattering matrix is well defined in this new basis and can be calculated from a generating function, $Z[J]$, characterized by two functions, $\varphi_0(\lambda)$ and $S_2^{-1}(\lambda,\lambda^\prime)$.
 These are directly related to the action, $S_0[\psi(\lambda)]$, in this averaged basis.
 In this basis, everything is a function of $\lambda$, with is a n-tuple, $(\lambda_1,\dots,\lambda_n)$, which can be mapped one-to-one onto $\mathbb{R}$ with the presciption $\lambda=\sum\lambda_i$.
-There are no singularities in the calculation of the path integrals, therefore no need to renormalize these integrals.
+There are no singularities in the calculation of the path integrals, therefore there is no need to renormalize these integrals.
 One does have explicit expressions for how the physics changes as a function of inverse scale, $\lambda$.
 This is calculated in a well prescribed way for any action, $S_0[f(x)]$.